• Bread Machine

 • Here are two easy bagel shaping techniques:

 • I generally use the “thumb” technique because it is faster and I don’t like giant holes in my bagels.
-Smaller holes means less “leakage” in the middle of the bagel if you are using the bagels for sandwiches, etc. FYI – Option 1 usually generates a softer airer bagel because there is more “interior” bagel (less exterior crust) created versus option 2.
+Smaller holes mean less “leakage” in the middle of the bagel if you are using the bagels for sandwiches, etc. FYI – Option 1 usually generates a softer airer bagel because there is more “interior” bagel (less exterior crust) created versus option 2.

-• Option 2 – Divide the dough into 8 equal sized portions.
+• Option 2 – Divide the dough into 8 equal-sized portions.
 Roll each dough portion into a rope or snake shape and then attach the ends of the dough together to form a ring of dough.
 This creates a much larger interior hole for the bagel.
 This technique is a little harder to do correctly than option 1 because you have to correctly “seal” the ends of the bagel ring.
-FYI – Option 2 creates a bagel with more crust and less interior versus option 1.

 • King Arthur Baking – How To Shape Bagels – This video looks at option 1 & option 2 shaping techniques.